Soldrion/vibe-coded/README.md

-# projects using AI to get the basic framework started
+# vibe coded projects
+I didnt actually truly vibe code, just asked the gipity how to use Qt

 thing tracker readme in the files